The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Ladies And Gentlemen (F. & S. II.136) (signed) is estimated to be worth between £5,000 and £7,500.
-Over the past 12 months, the artwork has sold 4 times at an average price of £6,281.
-This screenprint has shown consistent value growth and is a popular work, having been sold 20 times at auction since its initial sale in November 1998.
+This screenprint, created in 1975, has shown consistent value growth, with an average annual growth rate of 5%.
+This is a popular work, having been sold 20 times at auction since its initial sale in November 1998.
+Over the past 12 months, the average selling price was £6,281, across 4 total sales.
 In the last five years, the hammer price has ranged from £4,101 in June 2025 to £12,968 in November 2023.
-The average annual growth rate of this piece is 6%.
-The edition size of this artwork is limited to 125.
+The average return to the seller during this time was £6,756.
+This work is part of a limited edition of 125.

 Meaning & Analysis